jamtholee/flags/README.md

 # Flags

-Bringing a little bit of science to the art that is setting the Oxford flags
+Bringing a little bit of science to the art that is setting the Oxford flags.

 This project is currently maintained by Jameson Lee and Joe Hitchen.